richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 Below are the action items for the Alexa Demo.

+      1. RPI plays all audio sent to FT900.
+RPI should not play audio intended for FT900.
+      2. Alarm playback issue with multiple clients; should persist even after power off.
+      3. FT900 still receives music/alarm playback after disconnection.
-      1. Support for wake-word detection in FT900.
+      4. Support for wake-word detection in FT900.
 Currently, user has to press down a button to start voice recording.
-      2. Support for multiple FT900 clients.
-(Multiple FT900 should be able to simultaneously send requests to RPI.
-RPI should queue the requests and only issue a request when a response for previous request is processed.)
-      3. Use 8KHz instead of 16KHz in FT900 to further reduce audio transmitted size by half.
-(However, note that RPI will have to convert the 8KHz to 16KHz as Alexa cloud requires 16KHz).
+      5. Use 8KHz instead of 16KHz in FT900 to further reduce audio transmitted size by half.
-      4. Use GSTREAMER instead of FFmpeg to decode data for FT900.
+      6. Use existing gstreamer framework (instead of FFmpeg or Sox) for audio decoding.
+      7. Integrate libmad MP3 decoder and provide RPI option to send MP3 instead of PCM/raw.
+      8. RPI should also send Alexa "Display Cards" to FT900 since FT900 can be connected to a FT800 display.
+      9. Implement FT900 Alexa Client on ESP32 for an ESP32 Alexa Client.